szermatt/emacs-bash-completion/README.md

 ## COMPATIBILITY

 bash-completion.el is known to work with Bash 4 and 5, on Emacs, starting with version 25.3, under Linux and OSX.
-It does not work on XEmacs.

 [new_issue]: https://github.com/szermatt/emacs-bash-completion/issues/new